-Figure 1.2: Two vector fields along $\gamma \subset M \subset \mathbb{R}^3$ which are constant according to $(1.1)^{(p_0)}$ of "length" or "angle"-they are not coordinate invariant.
+Figure 1.2 shows two vector fields along $\gamma \subset M \subset \mathbb{R}^3$ which are constant by this definition.
+Notice which pieces of structure we've used to make sense of this.
+On smooth manifolds in general, there is no naturally defined notion of "length" or "angle"-they are not coordinate invariant.
 Things become simpler when we have an embedding of M into \mathbb{R}^3 , because it then inherits these notions from the Euclidean structure of \mathbb{R}^3 .
 The catch is that things would change if we changed the embedding, i.e. we could deform the surface so that lengths and angles change, and a formerly constant vector field no longer looks constant (Figure 1.3).
 In this sense our definition depends on the choice of embedding $M \hookrightarrow \mathbb{R}^3$, and cannot be expressed in terms of the intrinsic properties of M. In fact, the embedding into \mathbb{R}^3 is not crucial; what's important rather is that we know how to define lengths of tangent vectors and angles between them.
 There is a standard type of structure that one can add to any manifold so that these notions are well defined: it's called a Riemannian metric, and is the starting point of Riemannian geometry.